Robert Williams (architect)

 Robert Williams (27 January 1848 – 16 October 1918) was a Welsh architect and social campaigner.
 Born in South Wales, he studied architecture in London and established a practice there in 1887.
 Williams' work showed a Gothic Revival influence and included public and educational buildings in Wales and London including Wheatsheaf Hall and Cowbridge Girls School.
 From 1914 he practised in Egypt, constructing Cairo's largest shop for the Davies Bryan Company, as well as a number of other commercial and public buildings.

 Williams was a member of the Independent Labour Party and sat on the executive committees of the Land Nationalisation Society and the London Reform Union.
 He was elected a London County Council councillor in 1901 and advocated for more stringent housing standards.
 Williams wrote several books on housing and advocated for internal toilets at a time when outdoor privies were the norm.
 His daughter Margaret Travers Symons was also a social campaigner and suffragette.

-Early life
+Early life and British architecture

 Williams was born in Ystradowen, Glamorgan, on 27 January 1848.
 He was the second son of carpenter Rees Williams and his wife Mary (née Evans).
 He was educated at the Eagle Academy, a private school on Eagle Lane, Cowbridge, before being apprenticed to a building contractor.
 In 1873 he went to study architecture and building construction at the South Kensington School of Art where he won several school prizes and a national medal.
+Rather than being articled to an architect's design office Williams took the unusual route into the profession of becoming a site-based clerk of works.
+He undertook this role for the improvements to the Marquess of Lothian's Blickling Hall made by James Piers St Aubyn and Maurice Bingham Adams.
+Afterwards he worked for Waller, Son & Wood of Gloucester.